 Expired Medicines – tempting as it may be to flush or toss these items into your household garbage, that’s not good for the environment or your city’s waste water treatment system.
 One option for disposal is to check with your pharmacy to see if they’ll take back your un-used medicines.
-In September of 2010 Walgreens launched a safe medication disposal program for prescription or over the counter medicines that you can take advantage of.
-Learn more about it here.
+This website, DisposeMyMeds.org has a great pharmacy locator so you can search for a pharmacy in your area that will accept old medications.
 If the pharmacy isn’t an option, check with your local hazardous waste collection agency to see if they have a policy for medicine collection.

 Aerosol Products – aerosol cans aren’t that simple either.
 Ideally, you should use up the contents of the can and recycle the empty aluminum or steel can in your usual curbside pickup or at the recycling center.
 However, if you bought a product you won’t use up it should be taken to your hazardous waste collection facility – liquid left in aerosol cans might explode under pressure, so it’s better to let the pros take care of it.